osccar/guestbook/README.md

 ---

 ## Design

-    The whole project is using HTML5 as markup.
-It also uses CSS3 elements here and there.
+    The whole application is done with HTML5 and CSS3

     **NOTE**
     Visual aesthetics was not the priority here, so feel free to redesign for your personal pleasure!

 ## Core

+    I decided to make this application just using server side language and keep it as clean and simple as possible without getting javascript in the mix.

     - PHP 5.3
     - HTML5
-    - CSS 2 and 3
+    - CSS3

 ## Extra functionality

+    - None at this point
     - No JavaScript has been used in this version.

+### TODO

+    Next iteration, will have some sexy AJAXy stuff for design purposes, as well as client side validation with Javascript.